Evolution, Behaviour, Adaptation Group

 Seeking a postdoc – Modeling the evolution of enzymes along complex metabolic networks

-The postdoc is for two years at the LBBE in Lyon.
-Please send an email to email@example.com for details / informal inquiries, or to apply (then include a CV, a short description of your research interest / ideas about the project, and the names / emails of 1 or 2 references).
+The postdoc is funded until the end of 2024.
+Please send an email to firstname.lastname@example.org for details / informal inquiries, or to apply (then include a CV, a short description of your research interest / ideas about the project, and the names / emails of 2 references).
 Evaluation will start in mid-September and continue until the position is filled.
-Salary before tax: 1864 euros per month – ideal start date: beginning of 2023.
+Net salary: 1864 euros per month, including health insurance – ideal start date: ASAP.

 The living world is spectacularly complex, but the theory of evolution makes it possible to understand, step by step, its intricacies.
 Modeling is a powerful tool to overcome the limits of our intuition and understand how complex phenomena emerge from simple ingredients.
 Obviously, when changing the list of ingredients, the outcome can change, making their knowledge essential.

 My goal is to integrate information about the mechanisms that underlie phenotypes – the genotype-phenotype map – in order to build realistic evolutionary models.
 This approach avoids making (many) arbitrary choices, in particular on the distribution of mutational effects, and on the constraints that may govern evolution: there may be pleiotropy, robustness, trade-offs, and these descriptors of the distribution of mutational effects may themselves evolve.

 Remarkably, these mechanisms that underlie the phenotypes form networks, the evolution of which (or in which) I study.
 Three currently occupy me: gene networks, endocrine networks and metabolic networks.